sukeniklab/CHE600/Class_12/README.md

 Today’s class will introduce you to [Pandas](https://pandas.org) – a very popular python library that allows you to work with data like you would with excel: unlike numpy, pandas doesn’t care if your data is numerical, textual, or even more complicated data types like lists, dictionaries or arrays.

 1. Pandas is very powerful and extremely useful – it is how my lab imports and processes experimental (and simulation) data to process, analyze, and visualize.
 Let's start by using ```pip``` to install it.
-In the first cell, type the followin (you will only need to do this once!)
+Start a new jupyter notebook called ```class12.ipynb```.
+In the first cell, type the followin (**you will only need to do this once!**)

 ```python
 !pip install pandas